gilbertk27/soal-shift-sisop-modul-3-I08-2021/README.md

         return 0;
     }

-Use strcmp to compare the input argument to see if it matches the requested input argument which is -f.
+To see if it matches the requested input argument which is -f use strcmp to compare the input argument.
 Then, pthread_create and pthread_join are generated for each input path.
 If the file argument successfully categorized the output will Berhasil Dikategorikan, whereas if unsuccessful the output will Sad, gagal :(

 #### 3 b.
 Program may accept -d option to categorize a directory instead.
 With this option, the user may only input 1 directory as it's arguments, unlike the -f option where the user may input multiple file arguments.
 The command above will categorize the files in /path/to/directory, the categorization result will be saved in the working directory where the C program is called (categorization result is not located at /path/to/directory).